TALI-OSU/Meet-TALI/Goals.md

  * To bring Computer Science to students who are not majoring in CS at Oregon State University, but want to learn CS.
  * Develop curriculum that can easily be taught to all people no matter their CS background or knowledge.
  * Create engaging lessons for students.
 Students should enjoy learning.
+ * Diversify Computer Science by giving underrepresented students an opportunity to learn CS.